Riggstadt/INVERTER_BASED_TIA/README.md

 # CMOS Inverter as simple Transimpedance Amplifier
 ## Purpose
-With this project, I aim to use a CD4007UBE CMOS inverter IC as the basis for a simple photodiode amplifier.
+I aim to use a CD4007UBE CMOS inverter IC as the basis for a simple photodiode amplifier.
 CMOS inverters are usually used for digital applications and are as a result most often either driven into the linear or cutoff region, as staying too long in the saturation region will draw too much power.

 However, the inverter can also be used as a low-gain amplifier in its saturation region.
 This often undocumented property of the CMOS inverter is utilized to our benefit in this project.